fashberg/WThermostatBeca/README.md

   * Only the Wifi-Verisons of thermostats have the ESP-Module.

 ### Hardware-Versions
 You need the WiFi Version!
-(W in product Name).
+(W in productname suffix, like -GALW).
 There is also a version without WLAN.

 The BHT Version is for heating only.
 The BAC-Version has modes Cooling, Heating and Ventilation.
 The HBT-002-GA/GB/GC versions only differs in relais-wiring.